Tibbee/io_carnivores/README.md

 Follow the install instructions, but make sure to disable/enable the addon to make sure the newer version is active.

-## Flagging Faces

-First select the flags you wanna apply to selected faces (in edit mode), the selected options will turn blue, then hit the apply to selected faces button.
-After if you select those faces, you can see which face flags were applied to it with a little checkmark icon.
-To undo face flags, deselect the options (from blue to grey) and again hit the apply to selected faces button.

-## Exporting Textures

-Simply just export any blender object with a image texture node attached to it and loaded with a texture.

 ## Importing 3DF/CAR

 Simply go to File/Import/3DF/CAR, and select the file you wish to import.
 Import has the following features: